 More expensive bikes understandably tend to be targeted more often, but other, cheaper bikes are often stolen in order to be vandalised and ridden rather than sold.
-If the opportunity is there, a bike thief is likely to take it no matter how much the bike is worth.
+If the opportunity is there, a bike thief will likely take it no matter how much it is worth.

-Gold rated locks, as rated by the independent organisation Sold Secure, are believed to be the hardest for thieves to break.
+Gold-rated locks, as rated by the independent organisation Sold Secure, are believed to be the hardest for thieves to break.
 Other less secure locks are graded down at Silver and Bronze.
-Gold-approved locks aren’t indestructible, but they can be tough enough to put thieves off and make them try elsewhere.
-The best advice to bear in mind is to buy the best-approved lock that you can afford, a relative of course to the cost of the bike.
+Gold-approved locks aren’t indestructible but can be tough enough to put thieves off and make them try elsewhere.
+The best advice to bear in mind is to buy the best-approved lock that you can afford, a relative, of course, to the cost of the bike.

-According to guidance on cyclist.co.uk and other sources, there are a number of specific things you should be doing when locking up your bike.
-You don’t necessarily need to do all of them, but each additional step can add extra security to your bike and lower the chances of theft.
+According to guidance on cyclist.co.uk and other sources, there are several specific things you should be doing when locking up your bike.
+You don’t necessarily need to do all of them, but each additional step can add security to your bike and lower the chances of theft.
 These include:

-- Locking your bike to something that can’t be moved – this means something secure, that no discreet tools can lift or shift.
+- Locking your bike to something that can’t be moved – means something secure that no discreet tools can lift or shift.
 Avoid mesh fences that can be cut, scaffolding poles where the joints can be easily separated and wall panels that a simple screwdriver can remove.

 - Avoiding isolated, poorly lit spots – ideally, where lots of people pass by at most times of the day

-- Using two different locks – with this one, you’re foiling a potential thief, who would need two different sets of tools in order to bust your bike free.
+- Using two different locks – with this one, you’re foiling a potential thief, who would need two different sets of tools to free your bike.

-- Lock both wheels and the frame to a secure object - ensuring there is no part of the lock hanging loosely between your bike and the object.
+- Lock both wheels and the frame to a secure object - ensuring no part of the lock hangs loosely between your bike and the object.
 This would allow the thief more wiggle room to access and break the lock.

 - Don’t leave any accessories out.
 These can catch the eye of a bike thief, drawing attention to your bike.
 If it’s possible to do so, pop all removable accessories in a bag and take them with you.

-3. Make use of CCTV and personal security cameras
+Make use of CCTV and Personal Security Cameras

-When locking your bike up in public, it’s a smart choice to pick a spot that has obvious CCTV.
+When locking your bike up in public, it’s smart to pick a spot with obvious CCTV.
 This can be a deterrent to potential thieves, and it may also be able to provide you with video evidence of the crime and the perpetrator if your bike is stolen.
-CCTV is not a substitute for good locking practices though, and some thieves even target CCTV areas with their faces hidden because they feel it’s where people tend to let their guard down when it comes to locking their bike up properly.
+CCTV is not a substitute for good locking practices, though, and some thieves even target CCTV areas with their faces hidden because they feel it’s where people tend to let their guard down when locking their bikes properly.

 Just like you may use a helmet camera to improve safety on the roads, you can utilise another type of technology to keep your bike safe.
 Many cyclists are now using GPS trackers to protect their bicycles.
-Many of these are designed for car tracking but are so small that they can also be discreetly placed somewhere on your bike.
-For example, in a saddlebag, under the seat or on the frame hidden underneath a water bottle or attached to the pump.
+Many of these are designed for car tracking but are so small that they can be discreetly placed on your bike.
+For example, in a saddlebag, under the seat, on the frame hidden underneath a water bottle, or attached to the pump.

-Last but not least, it's a good idea to register your bike somewhere like bikeregister.com (one of the leading bike registration sites for UK bikes, and it’s free to use) just in case it is stolen.
-Bike security measures like these are used by all UK police forces and provide access to a registration database when a bike goes missing or suddenly turns up.
+Last, but not least, it's a good idea to register your bike somewhere like bikeregister.com (one of the leading bike registration sites for UK bikes, and it’s free to use) in case it is stolen.
+All UK police forces use bike security measures like these and provide access to a registration database when a bike goes missing or suddenly turns up.
 It enables your bike to be identified quickly, and it can even act as a deterrent to would-be thieves.